stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ## Step 3: Connecting

-Our programming goal, in this tutorial, is to interact with the Object Storage service on HP Cloud.
+Our programming goal, in this tutorial, is to interact with the Object Storage service on OpenStack.
 (Object Storage is, for all intents and purposes, basically a service for storing files in the cloud.)

 But before we can interact directly with Object Storage, we need to authenticate to the system.
 And to do this, we need the following four pieces of information:

-- Account ID: The account number.
+- Username: The username for an account.
-- Secret key: The shared secret that, when paired with account number, authenticates the client.
+- Password: The password associated with the username.
 - Tenant ID: An identifier that maps an account to a set of services.
   (In theory at least, one account can have multiple tenant IDs, and one tenant ID can be linked to multiple accounts.)
-- Endpoint URL: The URL to the Identity Services endpoint at HPCloud.
+- Endpoint URL: The URL to the Identity Services endpoint for OpenStack.

-Before you issue a forlorn sigh, envisioning some laborious task, let us point out that all of this information is available in one place, Log into [the console](https://console.hpcloud.com) and go to the `API Keys` page.
+Before you issue a forlorn sigh, envisioning some laborious task, let us point out that all of this information is available in one place, Log into the console and go to the `API Keys` page.
 It's all there.

 ### Identity Services

-The HPCloud is composed of numerous services.
+OpenStack is composed of numerous services.
 There's the Compute service, the Object Storage service... and so on.

 Authenticating separately to each of these would be a collosal waste of